underscoreio/essential-scala/src/pages/intro/writing-methods.md

 To make the advice concrete we'll use this exercise from the previous section as an example:

-Define an object called `calc` with a method `square` that accepts a `Double` as an argument and... you guessed it... squares its input.
-Add a method called `cube` that cubes its input *calling `square`* as part of its result calculation.
+*Define an object called `calc` with a method `square` that accepts a `Double` as an argument and... you guessed it... squares its input.
+Add a method called `cube` that cubes its input, calling `square` as part of its result calculation.*

 ### Identify the Input and Output